 - 4. JPOs are sponsored by their respective governments to acquire hands-on experience in international cooperation activities under the close direction/supervision of senior Court officials. - 5.
 The programme also provides JPOs with a unique personal and cultural experience.
 For the Court, the programme is particularly valuable because it can respond to changing needs in terms of staff and priorities as it offers on-the-job training opportunities to young professionals and expands the pool of potential future talent for the Court as well as for the national administration. - 6.
-JPOs participating in the programme should note that there is no expectation of conversion to or engagement in a position funded by the programme budget in the Court on expiry of the period of the JPO assignment. - 7.
-Former JPOs who would like to apply for regular budget posts following their JPO assignment will be given the same consideration as any other external candidate through a recruitment process in accordance with the Court's recruitment guidelines.
+JPOs participating in the programme should note that there is no expectation of conversion to or engagement in a position funded by the programme budget in the Court on expiry of the period of the JPO assignment.
+This relates to both established posts and posts funded from GTA.